-[138] Grounds for setting aside late or ineffective service by mail are included in s.
-23 of the Interpretation Act (presumption that service is effected set aside if the document is returned to the sender or was not received by the addressee) and s.
-256 of the Business Corporations Act (service is effective unless there are reasonable grounds for believing the corporation did not receive the document).
-These provisions are qualified by Rule 24(2) which provides that service by mail (under Rule 24(1), Rule 26 or "pursuant to an enactment") is not invalid where the addressee refuses or returns mail or has left the address without leaving a forwarding address.
+of the Interpretation Act (presumption that service is effected set aside if the document is returned to the sender or was not received by the addressee) and ss.
+256 and 288 of the Business Corporations Act (service is effective unless there are reasonable grounds for believing the corporation or attorney for service did not receive the document).
+These provisions are qualified by Rule 24(2) which provides that service by mail on an address for service (under Rule 24(1), Rule 26 or "pursuant to an enactment") is not invalid where the addressee refuses or returns mail or has left the address without leaving a forwarding address.